Richie Wellens: Blackpool

 Frustrated at the lack of opportunities at Manchester United, he moved to Blackpool in March 2000.
 Wellens became an instant first team regular at the club and before long he was a fan's favourite.
 While at the club he helped them win promotion via winning the 2001 Football League Third Division play-off final which he played in at the Millennium Stadium.
 He would return to win at the Cardiff stadium two more times with Blackpool, both with the Football League Trophy; first in 2002 after scoring a crucial opening goal against Huddersfield Town in the first leg of the North Area Final, and again in 2004, the same season he was placed in the 2003–04 Football League Second Division PFA Team of the Year.
 He made 226 appearances with Blackpool before his move in 2005 to Oldham Athletic.

 Oldham Athletic

 In 2005, he left Blackpool for his local side Oldham Athletic, with Scott Vernon going the other way.
 This was done to bypass the 50% sell-on clause that Manchester United had added during Wellens' transfer to the Seasiders.
 In summer 2007, after turning down an improved contract offered by Oldham, he signed a two-year contract with fellow League One side Doncaster Rovers.
 Wellens made the 2004–05, 2006–07 and 2007–08 League One PFA Team of the Year.
 Overall, he made 101 appearances and scored 8 times for Oldham.
+Wellens has made the claim in an interview with The Football Deck (LSM Publishing) that he was not paid during the final six months of his time at the club "I think by the time I was sacked by Oldham, I hadn't been paid for six months.
+I ended up getting it [payment] but I said I'll wait and make sure you pay the players that are due it.
+It was difficult but I do look back on it and it was a massive learning curve."